Our schedule is 9:00 a.m. to 4:35 p.m.

 Wellness is a very important component of our school.
 Our girls must take a semester of physical education every year.
 We offer a variety of activities including sports, aerobics, dance and yoga.

 We offer an array of electives in liberal arts, STEM (Science, Technology, Engineering and Math) and fine arts, both performing and visual.

 Caring about others is valuable and necessary.
 Service learning hours are required for each grade level, and each student completes more than 100 hours of community service.
-ARS students partner with local non-profit organizations and work on projects ranging from environmental conservation to arts programs for children and the elderly.
-Our girls have over 10,000 hours of service combined each year.
+Ann Richards School students partner with local non-profit organizations and work on projects ranging from environmental conservation to arts programs for children and the elderly.
+Our girls have over 70,000 hours of service combined each year.

 We use newsletters, flyers, communication from teachers and staff, email, Twitter, and our website.
-Our doors are always open to discuss any questions or concerns that you might have about your student’s experience at ARS.
+Our doors are always open to discuss any questions or concerns that you might have about your student’s experience.

 The Ann Richards School is based on proven models like the Young Women’s Leadership School in East Harlem, New York, which pioneered public college preparatory schools for girls from economically disadvantaged families through support from public-private partnerships, and the Irma Rangel Leadership School in Dallas, Texas, the first public, all-girls school in the State of Texas.
 Both institutions provide a rigorous academic curriculum alongside a comprehensive college advising program and both consistently see 100% of their graduates accepted into college.